pirocorp/Object-Oriented-Design/13. DDD/Modeling Problems in Software.md

   - Surgeries depend on O/R and recovery space availability, and can involve different kinds of procedures
   - Different appointment types and procedures require different staff

+> Learn and communicate in the language of the domain, not the language of technology.

+### More Questions for a Domain Expert

+- Any chance of concurrency conflicts?
+  - Doesn’t anticipate being big enough to have this problem any time soon.
+- Do you need to schedule rooms and staff when you schedule an appointment?
+Dependencies?
+  - Room + tech OR…
+  - Room + doctor OR…
+  - Room + doctor + tech
+- Does “resources” work as an umbrella term for them?
+  - Yes!

 ## The importance of the domain experts